Henry Sewell: Early life

 Sewell was the fourth son of Thomas Sewell, a solicitor, and his wife Jane née Edwards.
-He was born on 7 September 1807 in the town of Newport, on England's Isle of Wight.
+He was born on 7 September 1807 in the town of Newport and lived in Pidford Manor on England's Isle of Wight.
 He was educated at Hyde Abbey School near Winchester.
 He qualified as a solicitor, and joined his father's law firm in 1826.

 In 1840, however, Sewell's father lost a staggering sum of money when a bank failed, and died shortly afterwards, leaving the family with a great deal of debt.
 This put considerable strain on Sewell.
 In 1844, Sewell also suffered from the untimely death of his wife Lucinda (whom he had married on 15 May 1834 and had six children with).
 He put his sister in charge of his children and his mother and moved to London for better opportunities.

 Sewell remarried, probably on 23 January 1850, and made plans to emigrate with his new wife Elizabeth Kittoe to New Zealand, hoping for improved financial prospects in the colony.

 Sewell's connection to New Zealand arose through the Canterbury Association, a British organisation dedicated to the colonisation of the New Zealand region known as Canterbury.
 It is probable that John Simeon introduced Sewell to the Association, and he interacted greatly with John's brother Charles.
 Until Sewell's departure for New Zealand, he was the Association's deputy director, and contributed greatly to its activities.
 The Association's plan for colonisation encountered a number of serious problems, however, and considerable debts were incurred.
 Sewell was instrumental in solving these problems.
 Sewell personally arrived in Lyttelton, the port of Christchurch (the principal settlement in Canterbury) on 2 February 1853, hoping to sort out what remained of the colony's problems.
 Gradually, and despite conflict with provincial superintendent James FitzGerald, Sewell managed to get the colony back onto a reasonable course.
 Charles Simeon and family lived in Canterbury from October 1851 to December 1855, and they were the only people who Sewell and his wife socialised with.